-The Stonebook Mini occupies a niche where there does not seem to be any competition:I could not find a comparable or better performing machine of similar weight and size that did not cost over twice as much as this.11.6", 1.2Kg, 4 core Celeron N3160, 8GB Ram, 500GB drive, 1366 x 768 matte screen, VGA, hdmi, 1 USB 3, 2 USB 2, ethernet, SD card reader, wifi, ethernet, replaceable battery.
-Mine runs linux: Fedora 25, with Windows 10 home available for occasional use.
+The Stonebook Mini occupies a niche where there does not seem to be any competition:I could not find a comparable or better performing machine of similar weight and size that did not cost over twice as much as this.
+Replacing HD with SSD required removing back and keyboard.
+Details in PDF service manual available here:11.6", 1.2Kg, 4 core Celeron N3160, 8GB Ram, 500GB SSD, 1366 x 768 matte screen, VGA, hdmi, 1x USB 3, 2xUSB 2, SD card reader, wifi, ethernet replaceable battery.
+Mine runs linux: Fedora 25/27, and Windows 10 home for occasional use.

 -- STONEBOOK MINI PURCHASED APRIL 2017 This document is available in two formats http://www.cs.bham.ac.uk/~axs/laptop/stone-mini.html http://www.cs.bham.ac.uk/~axs/laptop/stone-mini.pdf This machine was supplied by Stone Computers Ltd, the main computer supplier for my university. https://www.stonegroup.co.uk/ Online specification: https://www.stonegroup.co.uk/hardware/notebooks/stonebook-mini/ Small print on the back of the machine indicates that it was made for Stone by Clevo Co, in Taiwan.
 Overall I am very pleased with it, despite several niggles mentioned below.
 I spent a considerable amount of time looking at alternatives and could not find anything that matched the key features of this specification (including the 5 year on-site warranty), and did not cost over twice as much, e.g. the outstanding Dell XPS13 (width 13.3 inch, with higher resolution screen, and more powerful CPU), but smaller storage. -- SPECIFICATIONS Specifications of the Stonebook Mini, based mainly on: https://www.stonegroup.co.uk/app/uploads/2016/02/Stonebook-Mini-Datasheet.pdf (The datasheet, but not the web page, erroneously states that there are two USB 3 ports instead of only one.
 The pictures make the actual configuration clear.)
 Operating System Supplied Up to Windows.
 10 Pro (Although I use linux almost all of the time, I ordered Home Windows-10 in a 100GB partition --probably over generous-- for occasional use, and for diagnosis in case of a warranty claim for a hardware fault.)
 Processor Intel.
 Celeron N3160 Processor (4cpu) Processor Base Frequency 1.60 GHz Burst Frequency 2.24 GHz Cache 2 MB L2 (Listed as Celeron N3150, on Stone Datasheet) Memory System Memory 8GB Single Channel DDR3L 1600MHz Memory Slot 1 x Slot SODIMM Display LCD 11.6" HD (1366 x 768) Display (Matte surface, low reflectance) Graphics Processor Intel.
 HD Graphics Graphics Memory Intel.
 Dynamic Video Memory Technology Storage Hard Drive Western Digital Blue 500GB 7200RPM SATA 3.6Gbs Possible alternatives include Up to 1TB 7200rpm Hard Disk Drive or 512GB Solid State Drive Optical Optional External DVDRW (Not in my package) Communication Wired LAN (RJ45) 10/100/1000Mb Ethernet LAN Wireless LAN Intel Dual Band Wireless-AC 8260 WWAN Optional HSDPA Module (Not in my package) Bluetooth BluetoothTM 4.2 + EDR (optional with wireless card) Multimedia Sound HD (High Definition) Audio Speakers 2 x built-in speakers Integrated Camera 1 Mega Pixel HD webcam Others I/O Ports LEFT side VGA, HDMI, Phone-out, Mic-in, 1 USB 3.0 (Data sheet wrongly says 2 x USB 3.0) RIGHT 2 x USB 2.0, 9 in 1 Card Reader Power socket Input Touch Pad (Multi-Gesture, Scroll Scope, Flat Type) (With Left/Right 'rocker' key) QWERTY Keyboard, UK layout Security Stone Recovery Solution, BIOS Boot Up Password / HDD Password, Kensington Lock Port, TPM AC Adapter/charger 40W AC 100-240V 50-60Hz, DC Output 19V 2.1A Battery Removable 4 Cell Lithium-Ion 31WH [[I also bought a spare battery and charger]] Dimensions (WxDxH) 292.4(W) x 210.5(D) x 22.7(H)mm (height excludes battery area) Weight 1.2 kg Warranty 5 Year On-site Warranty APPROXIMATE COST: The price will fluctuate with exchange rates, etc. I paid a reduced price as part of an arrangement between Stone Computers and the University.
 So these figures (April 2017) should be regarded as approximate guides: Stonebook Mini without operating system: GBP 315 + VAT (including 5 year on site warranty) My options: Microsoft windows 10 home edition GBP 68 + VAT (Pre-installed in 100GB partition) Spare battery: GBP 40 + VAT Spare charger: GBP 30 + VAT TOTAL GBP 453 + 20% VAT No competitors?
 While trying to decide what to buy I looked at lightweight offerings from all the main suppliers, e.g. Acer, Asus, Dell, HP, Lenovo and some others and found no real competitor that could meet my requirements.
 Nothing else came with a five year on site warranty, for example. ===============================================================================